 Welcoming Our Frances Grey

-I almost can’t believe I am snuggling with a little newborn and already writing another birth story.
-I feel like it was just last year that I was writing Ada’s:D Probably mostly because it was:) We are truly so grateful for another beautiful daughter!
-I almost cry every time I stop and think about how awesome it is that we get to parent these FOUR little ladies!
+I feel like it was just last year that I was writing Ada’s birth story.
+Probably mostly because it was.
+We are truly so grateful for another beautiful daughter!
+I begin to weep every time I stop and think about how awesome it is that we get to parent these FOUR little ladies!
+This is a dream come true for me beyond words.

 f2

-Frankie is 4 weeks old today!!!
-That doesn’t even seem possible!
-We have heard her cry only a handful of times, and that even includes mild fussing!
-She is just super content and has the sweetest temperament!
-The big sisters are absolutely smitten with her and she loves snuggling with her daddy!
-Her favorite things include boobs, naps, blankets late night snacking and snuggles galore, so I guess you could say she takes after her dad:) #momjoke.
-Aside from me being freaked out that she doesn’t poop as much as her big sisters, she might be our easiest baby yet!
-So, with that, I am so grateful and so excited to share another beautiful birth story with you!
+Frankie is 4 weeks old today and is such a delight!
+We have heard her cry only a handful of times, and that even includes mild fussing.
+She is super content and has such a sweet temperament.
+We are all absolutely smitten with her.
+Her favorite things include boobs, naps, blankets late night snacking and snuggles galore, so I guess you could say she also takes after her dad:) Aside from me being concerned that she doesn’t blow out as much as her older sisters, this has felt like such a smooth transition.
+I made a joke the last time I wrote a birth story that I would probably be writing another one next year… and here we are!
+I am so grateful and excited to share another beautiful birth story with you!

-Ok… So let me start with 2 weeks before we met her.
-I started to feel “ready”, even though my original due date wasn’t until the first week of October.
-I went to see my midwife on the 7th and told her I totally felt like I had dilated quite a bit already.
+And remember, this is about birth 😅 I started to feel “ready”, a little before we were due.
+I went to see my midwife on September 7th and told her I felt like I had dilated quite a bit already.
 Before I share more, I should give you a little back story.
-My body might be jacked up:D Well, it kind of is for sure, we’re just not totally sure why.
-When I went into labor with Charlie, I was dilated to a 9 before I ever felt my contractions.
-My water broke and a few minutes later, 2 pushes and she was here!
-With Ada, I was dilated at a 10…for 2 days before I felt my contractions!
+My body might be slightly jacked up.
+Well, it kind of is for sure, we just can’t be totally sure why.
+I’ve experienced some nerve damage from 3 separate tailbone injuries and an unnecessary epidural that was forced upon me in our first birth, both which have altered my life and attributed to some nerve damage.
+When I went into labor with our second daughter, I was dilated to a 9 before I ever felt any contractions.
+I could kind of barely feel them at a 10, so we made the decision to break my water, and within a minutes later, 2 pain free pushes, and she was here!
+With our third, I was dilated at a 10…for 2 days before I felt my contractions.
 SO WEIRD!
-I couldn’t really feel my contractions with Ada until my water broke and once my water broke, it was time to push; 4 or 5 pushes later, she was here!
-Norah’s labor was the only one that was kind of normal except kind of not either.
-You can go read those stories under my birth stories if you guys want to!
+I couldn’t really feel my contractions with Ada, our third, until my water broke and once my water broke, it was time to push almost instantly as well.
+Norah’s labor, my first, was the only one where I could feel uncomfortable contractions.
+You can go read those stories under my birth stories if you guys want to as well!

 Processed with VSCO with a6 preset

-Ok, so… Jump to two days later and I started having this really weird and specific kind of cramping, which I’ve learned is me dilating.
-I don’t really know how to describe it except for I felt it with Charlie and Ada and feel like I was tuned in and aware of my body more than ever this round and as soon as I felt it, I knew what was happening.
+Two days later I started having this really weird, super hot, specific kind of sensation, which I’ve learned is me dilating.
+I don’t really know how to describe it except for I felt it with Charlie and Ada and feel like I was tuned in and more aware of my body this pregnancy.
+I can’t feel my actual contractions, but I can feel this hot sensation.
 I started losing my plug and, remember that this is a birth story, but I mean, I was losing A LOT!
 I lost more and more all day and continued to the next few days.
-This made me a little nervous because I knew I was dilating more and in my previous pregnancies, I lost my plug only days before meeting our daughters.
+This made me a little nervous because I knew I was dilating more so and earlier than in my previous pregnancies, as I lost my plug only days before meeting our daughters.

-Rebecca and I decided it was best if I took it really easy, like bed rest style, just to make sure we kept Frankie nice and cozy!
+Our midwife and I decided it was best if I took it really easy, like bed rest style, just to make sure we kept Frankie nice and cozy!
 Chris and the girls were incredible during this time!
 Actually, Chris was beyond incredible this whole pregnancy.
-For those of you who know me, you know about my back… but for those of you who don’t, we have learned that my tailbone is broken 3 different times and in 3 different directions!
-When I’m pregnant, my tailbone and sciatic nerve basically try to become one with one another…NO BUENO!
+For those of you who know me, you know about my the pain my tailbone/epidural injuries have caused… but for those of you who don’t, we have learned that my tailbone is broken 3 different directions, from three different breaks!
+When I am pregnant, my tailbone and sciatic nerve basically try to become one with one another which is a not great experience.
 It is extremely painful and any kind of intervention we have tried has only provided temporary relief.
-By the time I was 6 months along, I couldn’t walk some days.
+By the time I was 6 months along, I could hardly walk most days.
 Chris did all of our grocery shopping, prepared most dinners, did laundry when I couldn’t carry any or walk down stairs, and basically carried the many loads that I physically couldn’t.
 If you see that guy, tell him what a stud he is!
 I’ve always known I was so blessed to be his wife, but Chris serves us girls and I so selflessly and sacrifices so much for us in a way that I can’t even comprehend sometimes.
 Thank you so very much husband!

-When I had to take it easy, he had the girls join him on a mission to help me out and they called themselves ‘team home birth’. 😀 He taught the girls different ways they could help out, and it was just incredible.
-They started folding laundry, emptying and filling the dishwasher, working harder at keeping their toys picked up AND nobody complained, well, at least in front of me:D They just loved me in such a way that I definitely don’t deserve but am so grateful for!
-Chris literally got them pumped up to clean:D He is the best, like for real!
+When I had to take it easy, he had the girls join him on a mission to help me out and they called themselves ‘team home birth’. 🥹 He taught the girls different ways they could help out, and it was just incredible.
+They started folding laundry, emptying and filling the dishwasher, working harder at keeping their toys picked up AND nobody complained, well, at least in front of me♥️ They just loved me in such a way that I am so grateful for!
+Chris got them so pumped up to clean and prepare for birth and the arrival of our baby.

 Processed with VSCO with a6 preset

 Ok… So, fast forward to the 18th.
 Everything was looking great and I was now measuring right about 39 weeks.
-I had been measuring ahead for quite some time and I really felt like I was further along than we had initially thought.
-I was still having that cramping and losing plug and so I ended up asking Rebecca to come visit me and check me.
+I had been measuring ahead for awhile and I really felt like I was further along than we had initially thought.
+I was still having that hot dilating feeling and losing plug, so I ended up asking our midwife to come visit and check me.
 She came over and YEP!
 I was dilated to an 8!
-Everything was looking great, but I was dilated to an 8!
-She wasn’t at all worried but it is a little strange to dilate this far without having contractions and without having an incompetent cervix.
-My body just doesn’t mess around I guess.
-Rebecca headed home and the game plan was to just wait and see what my body did over the next few days.
+She wasn’t at all worried but it is a little strange to dilate this far without feeling contractions and without having any issues like a weak pelvic floor or an incompetent cervix.
+She headed home and the game plan was to just wait and see what my body did over the next few days.

-So… I asked Rebecca if she felt comfortable coming over and helping me get labor started.
-We weighed the pros and cons and decided that in this situation, this was a good idea.
-So on the 20th, Rebecca came over at 10 am and here is where the fun begins!!!
+So… I asked our midwife if she felt comfortable coming over and helping me encourage labor as naturally as we could.
+We weighed the pros and cons and decided that in my very particular and peculiar situation, this was a safe option for us.
+Neither our midwife or I opt for any unnecessary interventions or procedures, but also have to take into consideration my unique variables.
+So on the 20th, Our midwife came over and here is where the fun begins!!!

 Processed with VSCO with a6 preset

-Processed with VSCO with a6 presetWe made some sandwiches, ate lunch together and then I took a little more of the contraction inducing goodness.
-Rebecca told me she felt like I just needed peace, quiet and rest.
-We had Ada go with a friend at this point, put a movie on for the big girls and Chris and I came upstairs to our bedroom to rest.
+Processed with VSCO with a6 presetWe made some sandwiches, ate lunch together and our midwife told me she felt like I just needed peace, quiet, and rest.
+We had our youngest go with a friend at this point, put a movie on for our older girls, and Chris and I went upstairs to our bedroom to rest.

 F61

-Rebecca helped get me into bed and into a position that would allow me to relax but would also help baby get settled a bit better.
-She asked me to stay put for an hour and almost exactly an hour later, I was having strong, regular contractions and felt ready to get into the birthing pool!!!
+I was helped into bed and into a position that would allow me to relax, but would also help Frankie get settled a bit better.
+I was asked to stay put for an hour and almost exactly an hour later, I was having strong, regular contractions that I could feel and felt ready to get into the birthing pool!!!

 F6

-By now, my friend Olivia had arrived and I was feeling ready to go.
-Norah was SO ready!
-She had been asking me every day when Frankie would be here and reminded me every day that she wanted to be there with me and cut the venible, aka, umbilical cord:D Once I was in the tub, I started having what I will call “normal people” contractions!
-They were so strong and powerful and I just knew Frankie would be coming so soon!
+By now, a friend had arrived and I was feeling ready to go.
+Norah, our oldest was SO ready!
+She had been asking me every day when Frankie would be here and reminded me every day that she wanted to be there with me and cut the venible, aka, umbilical cord:D Once I was in the tub, I started having what I will call “normal ” contractions.
+They were strong and powerful and I knew Frankie would be coming so soon!
 Norah and Charlie got measuring cups and would rub my shoulders and pour warm water on my back through each contraction!
 Charlie would lay her head by my head, touch her forehead to my forehead and hold my hand.
 I won’t ever forget it….
 It was absolutely precious!

 After being in the pool for about 10 contractions or so, I felt Frankie coming!
 I remember feeling more in control of my body than I ever have in labor before.
 I felt complete peace and it was so amazing.
-I remember holding Olivia’s hand with my left hand, Chris’s hand with my right and knowing we were all about to meet Frankie!
-I didn’t fight contractions like I’ve maybe wanted to in the past, I didn’t tense up and I just felt more relaxed than I have in previous labors.
-I began pushing and then looked over at Rebecca and told her I was pushing.
+I remember holding my friend’s hand with my left hand, Chris’s hand with my right and knowing we were all about to meet Frankie!
+I didn’t fight contractions or tense up, and I just felt the most relaxed I ever have in labor.
+In fact, we were all just visiting as I felt Frankie begin to crown.
+I didn’t really even need to push.
+My body was doing all the work for me.
+I knew about the fetal ejection reflex, but had never experienced it to this level with such peace and ease!

 F30

-F7After the first push, Frankie’s head was born!
+F7After that first sensation to bare down a bit, Frankie’s head was born!
 I reached down and felt her head and just felt so grateful.
 Norah yelled, “I can see Frankie!
 She’s coming out!”
-She yelled for Charlie to come back over to the pool, as she had left the room for a moment.
+Norah was the first to see her begin to crown.
+She called for her sister Charlie to come back over to the pool, as she had left the room for a moment.
 I heard her little pitter patter run towards the pool and got so excited!
-I was on my knees with my arms and head draped on the side of the pool and felt very comfortable.
-Everyone was silent, a Bon Iver record playing in the background, which I maybe had Chris play too many times, and I remember just knowing that I would be holding our baby the next time I pushed… A minute passed, and with the start of my last contraction, we welcomed Frankie!
+I was on my knees with my arms and head resting on the side of the pool and felt very comfortable.
+Everyone stopped talking, a Bon Iver record played in the background, which I maybe had Chris flipping from side A to side B throughout labor, and I remember just knowing that I would be holding our precious baby in seconds!
+A minute passed, and with the start of my last contraction, we welcomed Frankie!

 I pulled Frankie to my chest, and the first thing I noticed was her super dark head of hair.
 A few days before, Charlie crawled into our bed and shared about having a dream about Frankie and that she had pretty, dark hair.
 Man, she was so right!
 Talk about happy tears!
 My heart was SO full!
-I remember looking at Chris and Olivia and just thinking, “YEAH!!!”
-I thought I might be emotional this birth with Chris and I feeling like Frankie might be our last baby, but I was the opposite… I just felt so incredibly happy!
-And I still do!
-I just feel really content and beyond thankful!
-That moment felt like a lifetime but also like it went by way too fast!
+I remember looking at everyone and just feeling so content and beyond thankful.

-A few contractions later, I birthed my Placenta.
+A few contractions later, I birthed my placenta.
 This time, a little more blood than usual filled the tub and my midwife gave me a look that made me think, “uh oh” in a scooby doo type voice.
-She acted fast and with a little uterine massage, which I will compare to some kind of ancient form of torture, she had the bleeding stopped!
-Thank you Rebecca:D
+She acted fast, and with a little uterine massage, had the bleeding stopped before I exited the tub.
+I am so grateful for her fast action and peaceful demeanor in caring for me the way she did.
+If you wouldn’t have known what was going on, you wouldn’t have suspected anything outside of the ordinary was happening at all because of how calm and collected our midwife remains as she does her wok.

 F53

-After that, we all headed upstairs to get cozy in bed and spend some time getting to know one another!
-She was, she is, just perfect!
+After that, we all headed upstairs to get cozy in bed and spend some time getting to know one another.
+Frankie was, she is, just so special.
 7lbs, 4oz, and 20 inches of absolute sweetness!
 She started nursing right away and I nursed for about an hour and then it was time for Frankie’s newborn assessment!
-Everything checked out at Frankie being a full 39 weeks!
 Chris went and picked up Ada and I was a little curious how she would act when she saw Frankie had joined us.
 She ran into the room and yelled, “Hi Mommy!”
 Then saw Frankie and squealed, “OOOHHH!
-Hi Baby!” in the sweetest little baby voice I have ever heard!
-She was and is smitten with her little sister!
+Hi Baby!” in the sweetest little baby voice!
+She is smitten with her little sister!

-F59Aside from seeing the extra time mom spends nursing as the perfect opportunity to empty out any essential oils or coffee she can find, she has adjusted wonderfully!
-Norah and Charlie have done amazing and are two of the best helpers I can imagine!
+F59Aside from seeing the extra time mom spends nursing as the perfect opportunity to empty out any purse or coffee she can find, she has adjusted wonderfully!
+Norah and Charlie have done amazing and are wonderful helpers.
 They’re right by me helping me with anything they can.
-Filling up my water jug, throwing away diapers, bringing me this or that… Norah actually started changing Ada’s diapers for me, but only pee diapers per her request:D
+Filling up my water jug, throwing away diapers, bringing me this and that, and have done so with joyful and eager hearts and without us even asking, which feels even more helpful somehow.

 F24